fDesmet/TRACEX/README.md

 | TRACEX_unit_test/2D_example_TRACEX.ipynb | IPython notebook detailing the steps within the TRACE-X code that lead to the detection and tracking of five extremes from a simple 2D array divided in time into two chunks. |

 ## References
-Desmet, F. et al. (2021), Ocean pH-Aragonite extremes in the California Current System and Northeast Pacific (in prep)
+Desmet, F., Gruber, N., Köhn, E. E., Münnich, M., & Vogt, M. (2022).
+Tracking the space-time evolution of ocean acidification extremes in the California current system and northeast Pacific. *Journal of Geophysical Research: Oceans, 127*, e2021JC018159. https://doi. org/10.1029/2021JC018159

 ## Acknowledgements
-The code was written by Flora Desmet with important contributions from Eike Köhn.
+The code was written by Flora Desmet with important contributions from Eike E. Köhn.
 The architecture of the code was inspired from the marineHeatWaves package used in Hobday, A.J. et al. (2016).

 ## Contact